F1j1tun1/AlgorithmAssignment/README.md

 <h2>Analysis Questions</h2>

 <b>1.
 How does graph size affect BFS and DFS performance?</b>
-As the number of vertices (V) and edges (E) increase, both algorithms take more time.
-Since they are O(V+E), the time growth is mostly linear relative to the total size of the graph structure.
+As the number of vertices and edges increase, both algorithms take more time.
+Since they are O(V+E), the time growth is mostly linear relative to the
+total size of the graph structure.

 <b>2.
 Which traversal is faster in your experiments?</b>